 Several journals, including those published by Cell Press, now encourage or require use of this taxonomy.
-The Consortia Advancing Standards in Research Administration Information (better known as CASRAI) is currently working to link CRediT to ORCID and include contributor roles in publication metadata.
+The Consortia Advancing Standards in Research Administration Information (better known as CASRAI) collaborated with the NIH to link CRediT to ORCID and include contributor roles in publication metadata.

 Two early career researchers and a journal editor recently put together a series of detailed authorship grids for quantitative, qualitative, and literature synthesis manuscripts as part of an article on grids’ use and effectiveness.
 The grids lay out responsibilities associated with the roles of first author, middle authors, and senior author in each type of manuscript, from who writes the IRB application to who coordinates manuscript revision.

 Grids are meant to inspire discussion rather than regulate who does what, and so are completely customizable to your team, the project you’re doing, and how you prefer to split up the work.
 They can also be submitted to journals for attribution of author contributions.